Welcome to Bigroads.com's guide to planning a U.S. road trip!

 - Write and mail postcards.

-Travel well by avoiding these common road trip mistakes, many of which we have made ourselves
+Travel well by avoiding these common road trip pitfalls, many of which we have made ourselves over the years:

 - Don’t just focus on getting to the final destination – enjoy the scenery and attractions along the way.

-- This is far and away the #1 mistake that people make.
-Avoid the temptation to "just get there".
+- Trying to "get from point A to point B" is far and away the #1 pitfall that people make.
+Avoid the temptation to "just get there"!

 - Don’t drive a significant amount at night– you’ll miss too much of the scenery and the attractions.